palm86/hex_flora/priv/herbarium/tylecodon_wallichii.md

 <!-- read more -->

 Readily hybridizes with *T. paniculatus* when occuring together.
+The name *Tylecodon* is an anagram of *Cotyledon*, a closely related genus of plants.

 ## Distribution in the Hex